dbbaskette/SCDF-RAG/README.md

 - All INFO and STATUS messages are now logged only; the terminal shows only step progress, completion, and management URLs.
 - All NodePorts and management URLs are dynamically generated and shown at the end of the install.
 - **RabbitMQ NodePort configuration:** The installer now sets RabbitMQ's AMQP and management UI NodePorts from your `scdf_env.properties` file, ensuring your chosen ports are always used.
+- **Instance scaling control:** Added deployment properties to control the number of instances for `textProc` and `embedProc` applications.
+Supports environment-specific configuration and dynamic scaling via utility scripts.

 ---